seetadev/L2-Transport-DAO/README.md

 Please visit https://github.com/seetadev/L2-Transport-DAO/tree/main/fleet-incident-ICM/Transaction-plugins-zksync (Account Abstraction plugins for Transport DAO using zksync with Hardhat backend) and https://github.com/seetadev/L2-Transport-DAO/tree/main/analytics-tooling/analytics-tooling-Eth/SocialCalc-zksync-AAP-plugins (rule and logic setting tool)

-We are trying to implement the zksync plugins with SocialCalc in pancea wallet.
+We are trying to implement the Cardano and zksync plugins with SocialCalc in pancea wallet.
 Please visit https://drive.google.com/drive/u/3/folders/1ZGBIXRSbjkgYI3Dixz5YcJn-Pn9ko3uD .
 We wish to utilize the zksync's Account Abstraction plugins integrated in crypto wallets in the Transport DAO project.
 This could be especially useful for Government organizations, who would only prefer to use DAO tooling for providing government subsidies for greener fuel and pollution check credits.

 Bootstrapping zksync's AAP plugins: https://drive.google.com/drive/u/3/folders/1p_N7n3kTyx3DEKcaCT1C-2FcVi6aJgB3